sultan9b/Unemployment-Rate-Analysis/README.md

-# ETF-SPY-Analysis
+# Unemployment-Rate-Analysis
-Track the SPY ETF for the S&amp;P 500 for further analysis.
+Analysis of the unemployment rate in the world for the period 1991-2025.

 ```bash
 python3.12 -m venv venv